Online Science Degrees

 It can be difficult to pinpoint the career outlook for science degrees as a whole due to the high number of career paths associated with this field.
 When choosing a degree program that interests you, utilize resources such as the U.S. Bureau of Labor Statistics (BLS) to help you determine if that specific occupation is sustainable in the long-term.

 When considering a few of the common careers associated with science degrees, the outlook appears promising!
-For example, the BLS projects that healthcare occupations will grow 19% between 2014 and 2024, while firefighters and electricians are projected to grow 5% and 14% respectively.
-All of these growth trends are at or above the national average for all occupations within the country.
+For example, the BLS projects that healthcare occupations will grow 5% between 2019 and 2029, while firefighters and electricians are projected to grow 6% and 8% respectively.
+All of these growth trends are faster than the national average for all occupations within the country.

 View a list of the top 40 Science careers to compare jobs and salaries in this field.